 I had thrown up, though I did not remember doing so.
-Puzzled I looked on the internet to see why I had survived and found out that the results of a paracetamol overdose may be asymptomatic for the first 24 hours and only fatal after 5 days.
+Puzzled, I looked on the internet to see why I had survived and found out that the effects of a paracetamol overdose may not appear for the first 24 hours and only be fatal after 5 days.

 I talked to the chaplain of my college.
 He drove me to the hospital.
 There, I was told that survival was not certain, at least not without an organ transplant.